csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

       public Room(double lengthFeet, double widthFeet)
       ```

-    - The problem with this approach is that the feet constructor can't initialize the name of the room; if we gave it a `string` parameter for the room name, it would have the same signature as the meters constructor.
+    - The problem with this approach is that the feet constructor cannot initialize the name of the room; if we gave it a `string` parameter for the room name, it would have the same signature as the meters constructor.

     - Using a Boolean parameter, we can write a single constructor that accepts either meters or feet, and is equally capable of initializing the name attribute in both cases: